 No. Medicaid Planning can be done even after someone has already entered a nursing home.

-Under Medicaid is it alright to transfer $15,000 to each family member every year?
+Under Medicaid, is it okay to transfer $19,000 to each family member each year?
 My accountant says the IRS allows it.

 No, it’s not okay.
-The $15,000+ per year gifting limit is part of the federal gift tax law, not the Medicaid law.
-Medicaid does not permit gifts and/or any transfers within the 5-year look-back period without them being subject to a penalty.
-On the other hand, if a gift(s) exceeds $15,000 per person, per year, this does not generally trigger any payment whatsoever of gift tax.
+The $19,000+ per-year gifting limit is part of federal gift tax law, not Medicaid law.
+Medicaid does not permit gifts or transfers made within the 5-year look-back period without incurring a penalty.
+On the other hand, even if a gift(s) exceeds $19,000 per person per year, it generally does not trigger any gift tax payment.

-It simply means that a gift tax return may have to be filed.
-Today, a person can gift $5,400,000+ (indexed for inflation) during his or her lifetime or on death in addition to the $15,000 per person per year without paying any Federal estate or gift tax.
+It simply means that a gift tax return may be required.
+Today, a person can gift almost $14,000,000 (indexed for inflation) during his or her lifetime or at death, in addition to the $19,000 per person per year, without paying any Federal estate or gift tax.

 TESTIMONIAL